wireshark/wireshark/resources/themes/README.md

 ## Creating a custom theme

-1. Copy the `default/` directory to a new directory name:
+1. Copy one of the built-in themes to a new directory name (the Wireshark theme is the most complete starting point; copy `stratoshark/` instead if your custom theme should keep the Stratoshark surface tinting):
    ```
-   cp -r resources/themes/default resources/themes/my-theme
+   cp -r resources/themes/wireshark resources/themes/my-theme
    ```

 2. Edit `my-theme/theme.jsonc`: